dylanmcdiarmid/virtual-dom-docs-wip/README.md

 # virtual-dom documentation
-virtual-dom consists of two modules: [vtree](https://github.com/Matt-Esch/vtree), which is responsible for diffing two virtual representations DOM nodes, and [vdom](https://github.com/Matt-Esch/vdom), which is responsible for taking the patch object genereated by [vtree/diff](https://github.com/Matt-Esch/vtree/blob/master/diff.js) and modifying the DOM (using [vdom/patch](https://github.com/Matt-Esch/vdom/blob/master/patch.js)).

 This documentation is aimed at people who would like to work with virtual-dom directly, or gain a deeper understanding of how their virtual-dom based framework works.
 If you would rather be working at a higher level, you may find the [mercury framework](https://github.com/Raynos/mercury) a better place to start.

+## Overview

+virtual-dom consists of four main parts:

+[vtree](https://github.com/Matt-Esch/virtual-dom/tree/master/vtree) - responsible for diffing two virtual representations DOM nodes
+[vdom](https://github.com/Matt-Esch/virtual-dom/tree/master/vdom) - responsible for taking the [patch](https://github.com/Matt-Esch/virtual-dom/blob/master/vdom/patch.js) genereated by [vtree/diff](https://github.com/Matt-Esch/virtual-dom/blob/master/vtree/diff.js) and using it to modify the rendered DOM
+[vnode](https://github.com/Matt-Esch/virtual-dom/tree/master/vnode) - virtual representation of dom elements
+[virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript) - an interface for generating VNodes from simple data structures

 Newcomers should start by reading the VNode and VText documentation, as virtual nodes are central to the operation of virtual-dom.
 Hooks, Thunks, and Widgets are more advanced features, and you will find both documentation of their interfaces and several examples on their respective pages.